In this tutorial we will continue configuring other frequently-used WordPress blog widgets.

 (Making Links Widget active)

-The Links widget offers a number of configurable options, including the ability to specify what information to show about your links and how many links you want to display on the sidebar …
+The Links widget offers a number of configurable options, including the ability to specify what information to show about your links and how many links you want to display on your sidebar menu …

-You can add as many separate ‘Link Widgets’ to the sidebar menu as you want.
+You can add as many separate ‘Link Widgets’ to the sidebar navigation section as you want.
 As you will see in a moment, this lets you create and display specific lists of links on your site …

-(Add Multiple WordPress Links Widgets To The Sidebar)
+(Add Multiple Links Widgets To The Sidebar Section)